 Southern House Spider (Kukulcania hibernalis)

-Detailing the identifying qualities of the Southern House Spider, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Southern House Spider.

 Updated: 1/6/2016; Authored By Staff Writer; Content ©www.InsectIdentification.org